PrzemyslawOzga/JavaAlgorithms/src/com/company/datastructure/hashmap/Readme.md

         calculated before and after will be different.
 - value - any object or null
 - next - reference for the next node

+### **LinkedList**

+Linked List is a part of the Collection framework present in java.util package.
+This class is an implementation of the LinkedList data structure which is a linear data structure where the elements are not stored in contiguous locations and every element is a separate object with a data part and address part.
+The elements are linked using pointers and addresses.
+Each element is known as a node.
+Due to the dynamicity and ease of insertions and deletions, they are preferred over the arrays.
+It also has a few disadvantages like the nodes cannot be accessed directly instead we need to start from the head and follow through the link to reach a node we wish to access.

+### **How Does LinkedList work Internally?**

+Since a LinkedList acts as a dynamic array and we do not have to specify the size while creating it, the size of the list automatically increases when we dynamically add and remove items.
+And also, the elements are not stored in a continuous fashion.
+Therefore, there is no need to increase the size.
+Internally, the LinkedList is implemented using the doubly linked list data structure.
+The main difference between a normal linked list and a doubly LinkedList is that a doubly linked list contains an extra pointer, typically called the previous pointer, together with the next pointer and data which are there in the singly linked list.